Cinder Hill Campground, OR - Latest Reviews, Photos & Campground Map

-Cinder Hill Campground is located in the Bend/Fort Rock Ranger District of the Deschutes National Forest (55 min south of Bend, OR) with an elevation of 6,402 feet.
-There are a total of 54 campsites.
+Cinder Hill Campground is located in the Bend/Fort Rock Ranger District, Deschutes National Forest (55 min south of Bend, OR) with an elevation of 6,402 feet.
+There are a total of 54 campsites including 3 tent-only sites.
 The campground is normally open from mid June to mid October.
 51 sites can accommodate RVs between 20 and 40 feet.
 All sites are currently reservable.
-There is a fee of $23.00 per night.
+Reservations can be booked up to 6 months in advance.
+Prices start at $23.00 per night.
+Some amenities include boat ramp, flush toilets.
+Activities include biking, boating, fishing, hiking trails, floating sports.

 Campground Capacity (Next 30 Days)